|

 need special hardware to use CommView for WiFi?

-compatible wireless adapter.
-The list of compatible adapters can be
+need a compatible wireless adapter.
+The list of compatible adapters

-In order to enable the monitoring features of your wireless
+enable the monitoring features of your wireless adapter, you will

-adapter, you will need to use the special drivers that come with
+need to use the special drivers that come with this product.
+When

-points, just like when you are using the original driver supplied
+when you are using the original driver supplied by the adapter

-by the adapter manufacturer.
-When CommView for WiFi is running,
+manufacturer.
+When CommView for WiFi is running, your adapter will

 Q. My